Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Wine rated (2014 guide) 94/100

-The color is straw yellow and the nose is quite austere.
-The palate is dense, fairly tight, with good length and a very nice finish.
-A great success for Tour Blanche in its easily recognizable style.
+The color is straw-yellow, and the nose is quite austere.
+The palate is dense and fairly tight, with good length and a lovely mouthfeel.
+A fine achievement for La Tour Blanche in its easily recognizable style.

 Yves Beck